© 2025 Buckland Newton Community Website Committee Last updated 25th November 2025 19:00 Website design and update by Jeremy Collins

 from 2 years, if space available.
 For further information, contact the school

-office on 01300 345393 during school hours or
+office on 01300 345393 during school hours or e-mail the School Office.

 Lunch Club.
 A 2-course meal with tea/coffee on the second Friday of